janiko71/aws-inventory/README.md

 Some other packages are mandatory, like datetime.
 # How to use it
 This script is intented to be executed from any python environment (and not only as a AWS lambda function as the original script).
 More information on [wiki](https://github.com/janiko71/aws-inventory/wiki).

+# If you like it
+This project is _open source_ (GPL-3.0) , but took me some time and efforts to design, to code, to _make some researches and to test it.
+I hope you like this script, and that it will be useful for you.

+So, this project in **donationware** (or _donateware_).
+It means that you _can_ give me a small fee or retribution for my work.
+For those who are familiar with [RFCs](https://www.ietf.org/rfc/rfc2119.txt), it's not SHOULD but it's MAY.
+Think about it espacially if you fork the project, but there is **no obligation**.

+For instance, a couple of $ or € can help me buying a dozen of coffee at work!
+And if you are millionnaire or a big company, please note that the service I use (leetchi.com) accepts millions of $/€, which could be help me with coffees until retirement.